-The Moscow Ballet story begins in 1979 when Bolshoi Ballet principals Alexander Godunov and Leonid and Valentina Kozlov met producer Akiva Talmi, son of Ukrainian immigrants and graduate of The Juilliard School.
-Talmi produced two US tours with the Bolshoi stars: “Godunov and Stars'' and “Kozlov’s from Bolshoi to Broadway,” and American Ballet Theater Prima Ballerina Cynthia Gregory’s “Celebration Tour,” which was a benefit for the “Just Say No” campaign chaired by then-First Lady Nancy Reagan.
-He also produced the PBS special, “From the Top,” featuring NYC Ballet star Violet Verdi and violinist Itzhak Perlman.
+Our story began in 1979 when ballet’s most noted principals, Alexander Godunov and Leonid and Valentina Kozlov, met producer Akiva Talmi, son of Ukrainian immigrants and graduate of The Juilliard School.
+Talmi produced U.S. tours “Godunov and Stars'' “Kozlov’s from Bolshoi to Broadway,” and American Ballet Theater Prima Ballerina Cynthia Gregory’s “Celebration Tour,” a benefit for the “Just Say No” campaign chaired by then-First Lady Nancy Reagan.
+He also produced the PBS special, “From the Top,” featuring New York City Ballet star Violet Verdi and violinist Itzhak Perlman.